newstime/breakdance/README.md

 #### HTML Links

-It is possible to include standard html links in the text, and the will be handled appropriately, and hyphenated where need be.
+It is possible to include standard html links in the text, and they will be handled appropriately, and hyphenated where need be.
 When a link is broken over a line, two links are generated, both pointing to the same resource, one at the end of the first line, and the other at the beginning of the next.